projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/usercrash/README.rst

 Source Code
 ***********

-- client.c : This file is the implementation for client of ``usercrash``, which is responsible for delivering the ``usercrash`` event to the server, and collecting crash information and saving it to the crashfile.
+- client.c : This file is the implementation for the client of ``usercrash``.
+  The client is responsible for delivering the ``usercrash`` event to the server, and collecting crash information and saving it to the crash file.
-- crash_dump.c : This file is the implementation for dumping the crash information, including backtrace stack, opened files, registers value, memory content around registers, and etc.
+- crash_dump.c : This file is the implementation for dumping the crash information, including backtrace stack, opened files, register values, and memory content around registers.
-- debugger.c : This file is to implement a tool, which runs in command line to dump the process information list above.
+- debugger.c : This file implements a tool, which runs in command line to dump the process information listed above.
-- protocol.c : This file is the socket protocol implement file.
+- protocol.c : This file is the socket protocol implementation file.
-- server.c : This file is the implement file for server of ``usercrash``, which is responsible for creating the crashfile and handle the events from client.
+- server.c : This file is the implementation file for the server of ``usercrash``.
+The server is responsible for creating the crash file and handling the events from the client.